subhashkumarBabu/mytechblog/src/content/posts/maf-mcp-4.md

 ### Surface 1: REST API

-`build_rest_api()` is taken directly from `agent_runner.py`.
-It inspects each tool function's signature and type hints to auto-generate FastAPI routes.
+`build_rest_api()` uses Python's `inspect` module to read each tool function's signature and type hints and auto-generate FastAPI routes from them.
+No route is written by hand.
 Write operations — anything with `create`, `update`, `delete`, or `set` in the name — become `POST` endpoints with an auto-generated Pydantic request body.
 Read operations become `GET` endpoints with query parameters.
-Swagger UI at `/docs` is free.
+Swagger UI at `/docs` is included automatically by FastAPI.

 ```python
 def build_rest_api(tools: list, display_name: str) -> FastAPI: